 Understanding Satanic Symbols

 The usage and interpretation of satanic symbols are complex and nuanced.
 They have evolved over time, and their meanings can differ greatly depending on the cultural, religious, personal, or some dark witchcraft context in which they are found.
-It is essential to approach discussions about satanic symbols with an open mind and a willingness to understand the diverse reasons behind their use.
+It is essential to approach discussions about satanic symbols or satanic rituals with an open mind and a willingness to understand the diverse reasons behind their use.

 Can satanic symbols be used in public places?